It's a New Day in Public Health.

 What happens at a screening?

-To screen for gestational diabetes, your doctor will order a glucose challenge screening test.
+To screen for gestational diabetes, your doctor will order a glucose challenge test or glucose screening test.
 This test requires you to drink a sweet liquid and then have your blood drawn an hour after drinking the liquid.
 No fasting is required for this test.
 If the results are normal, no other tests are done.

 If the results are positive, your doctor will recommend a treatment plan.
 Treating and managing gestational diabetes is critical to your health and your baby's health.